Anapotard/Anapotard/README.md

 I am full-stack developer from Paris

-- 🌱 I’m currently learning React
-- 💻 I use daily Ruby on Rails, JavaSript, HTML, CSS, Heroku
+- 💻 I use daily Ruby on Rails, JavaSript, React, HTML, CSS, Heroku
 - ⚙️ Check out the project I worked on 🚀 <a href="http://www.sharedgoal.org">SharedGoal</a>
 - 📫 Reach me on <a href="https://www.linkedin.com/in/anastasiya-kim">LinkedIn</a>